 Safe Kids Inc.

 Safe Kids Inc. was founded in 2016 by a team of experienced law enforcement officers and educators.
 We recognized active shooter and violent intruder events were becoming more and more commonplace in schools nationwide.
-We began investigating shooting incidents in schools and discovered survivability methods weren’t being taught for a simple reason – these methods didn’t exist.
-We decided this lack of education could no longer be ignored and resolved to produce curriculum to teach students to recognize, avoid, and survive active shooter and violent intruder events.
-As a result, our team of esteemed professionals combined the sciences of protection and education to teach H.E.R.O. safety strategies to students.
+We began investigating active shooter incidents in schools and discovered survivability methods weren’t being taught for a simple reason – these methods didn’t exist.
+We determined this lack of education could no longer be ignored and resolved to produce a comprehensive training curriculum that could teach students to recognize, avoid, and survive active shooter and violent intruder events.
+As a result, our team of esteemed professionals combined the best practices of safety and education to teach active shooter prevention and response to students.
 It is the desire of this team that the H.E.R.O.
 Program will save lives through safe thinking and safe action.

 To provide safety curriculum that prevents violence and empowers students and educators to turn safe thinking into safe action.